xmlsummerschool/xmlss-xml-intro-vm-setup/README.md

 sudo shutdown -r now
 ```

-After the system restarts and you have logged in, you need to resume from the `xml-developer-vm-setup/guacamole` repo checkout:
+After the system restarts and you have logged in, you need to resume from the `cityehr-workshop-vm-setup/guacamole` repo checkout:

 ```
-cd xml-developer-vm-setup/guacamole
+cd cityehr-workshop-vm-setup/guacamole

 sudo FACTER_default_user_password=mypassword2 \
-     FACTER_xmldev_default_user_password=mypassword
+     FACTER_cityehrwork_default_user_password=mypassword
      /opt/puppetlabs/bin/puppet apply .
 ```